kevinlekiller/kwin-effect-shaders/README.md

 ## Toggling The KWin Effect
 `System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`
 Put a checkmark in the box and click accept.
-By default all shaders are disabled, see `Modifying The Shader Files`.
+By default all shaders are disabled, see `Modifying Shader Settings`.

 ![Desktop Effects](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/settings1.png)